These are the 2019 changemakers

 Every Thursday evening after a long day at work, Parris would go home and cook 60+ hot meals out of her own pocket to feed the homeless of Wellington, New Zealand.
-It became a regular thing and soon became a non-profit organisation called ‘Heart Parcels’.
+It became a regular thing and soon became a non-profit organization called ‘Heart Parcels’.

 Now three years on, all the meals are made in a commercial kitchen and the funds for the food are raised by selling ‘$25 Heart Parcels Triple Chocolate Brownie Fundraiser Boxes’ at a local restaurant.
-Not only does Parris provide a hot nourishing meal, dessert, and water each week for the Wellington homeless, she also provides them with warm clothing, footwear and basic toiletries needs, as well as her personal support and positivity.
+Not only does Parris provide a hot nourishing meal, dessert, and water each week for the Wellington homeless, she also provides them with warm clothing, footwear, and basic toiletries needs, as well as her personal support and positivity.
 Check out our interview with Parris.